Spend any time in the internet marketing space and you’ll see countless articles and advice on building your authority.

 Horizontal Topic Curation

-The HRAC team also does a good job of curating around their main topic or what we call horizontal topics.
+Most curators focus on single source curation, but the HRAC team does a great job of curating around their main topic, or what we call horizontal topics.

 Beyond Curation & Thought Leadership